FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metadata/providertagprefix.md

-# Provider Tag Prefix
+# Provider Tag Prefixes

-The Provider Tag Prefix defines the prefix used in the tag name of provider-defined [tags](#tags).
+The Provider Tag Prefixes defines the list of prefixes used in the tag name of provider-defined [tags](#tags).
 This metadata is useful for the consumer to identify which tags are provider-defined vs user-defined.

-The ProviderTagPrefix SHOULD be provided when the provider supports provider-defined tags.
-The ProviderTagPrefix MUST be of type String.
-The ProviderTagPrefix SHOULD be easily associated with the provider who generated the FOCUS dataset.
+The ProviderTagPrefixes SHOULD be provided when the provider supports provider-defined tags.
+The ProviderTagPrefix MUST be of type Array of Strings.
+The ProviderTagPrefixes SHOULD be easily associated with the provider who generated the FOCUS dataset.

 ## Metadata ID

-ProviderTagPrefix
+ProviderTagPrefixes

 ## Metadata Name

-Provider Tag Prefix
+Provider Tag Prefixes

 ## Introduced (version)